petergridge/Irrigation-Card/README.md

 * Copy irrigation-card.js to the /config/www directory in Home Assistant
 * In the *configuration/LoveLace* dashboards page select the *Resources* tab
 * Add the resource */local/irrigation-card.js*
+* Add a manual card with the definition below

 ## Configuration